NexPlayer/Android-SDK/advanced.md

 > Implemented in NexEventReceiver.

-#### void onHTTPResponse (NexPlayer mp,String strResponse)
+#### void onHTTPResponse (NexPlayer mp, String strResponse)

 This method allows responses from an HTTP server to be received and handled in a more customized way.

 While NexPlayer™ normally handles HTTP requests and responses internally, in cases where additional information is required from the server (for example user cookies), this method can be used in conjunction with onHTTPRequest to handle that information directly.

 > **Note** This should be called after a response has been received from the server.
-To change the requests being made,onModifyHttpRequest should be called.
+To change the requests being made, onModifyHttpRequest should be called.

 **Parameters**